-In this week's portion we come across this encouraging verse: "The LORD himself goes before you and will be with you; he will never leave you nor forsake you.
-Do not be afraid; do not be discouraged."
+Take a moment to read this verse again, if possible, aloud: “The LORD himself goes before you and will be with you; he will never leave you nor forsake you.
+Do not be afraid; do not be discouraged.”
 What a powerful message for those who are going through rough times!
-As a friend of mine often says, "There are two types of people: Those who are going through difficulties and those who have not yet gone through difficulties."
+As a friend of mine often says, “There are two types of people: Those who are going through difficulties and those who have not yet gone through difficulties.”

 Everyone falls on hard times at some point, and so this verse is relevant to us all.
 It’s one of those Scriptures you want to keep close at all times, just in case you need to pull it out at a moment’s notice!